Key concepts & syntax

 Certain commands that tend to generate very large output files

-) will generate compressed (gzipped) output
+(e.g. PSD epoch-spectrum) will generate compressed (gzipped) output

-files by default (with extension .txt.gz
+files by default (with extension .txt.gz).
+To force all output

-files to be compressed, set the compressed
+files to be compressed, set the compressed special variable to true

-(Y
+(Y or 1):

-luna s.lst -t out1 compressed=Y < s.lst
+luna s.lst -t out1 compressed=Y < cmd.txt

 Alternatively, to set all output files to not be compressed, set

-to false (N
+compressed to false (N or 0).

 Known issues

-lout databases
+Output databases

 This is the primary mode of output for most Luna commands.
-Here we

-run the same command as in the previous section
+Here we run the same command as in the previous section

-output, with -o
+output, with -o:

 luna s.lst nsrr01 sig=ECG,EMG -o out.db -s HEADERS

-This generates a file out.db
+This generates a file out.db (actually an

 SQLite database) which is not designed to be